jhook777/5hell-for-Grey-Hack-the-Game/README.md

 # Documentation
 <pre>
-This is the same documentation the command 'help -s' would show inside 5hell
+This is mostly the same documentation the command 'help -s' would show inside 5hell.
+ However, it is not updated as often as the built in 'help -s' and usage information built into 5hell.
+The internal usage information is always up to date, so be sure to check it against what is shown here.
+Additionally, there may be new commands that have not yet been documented here.
+Those commands will have their documentation withing 5hell.
+Use `[command_name] [-h|help]` eg: `zap -h` to see usage info for an individual command.
 </pre>

 ### air